Imran-2022/AMS/README.md

 - **No email/SMS notifications** — notifications are in-app only; there is no outbound email or SMS integration for assignment/grading events.
 - **No password reset / forgot-password flow** — account creation and password changes are handled by Admin/Auth endpoints; there is no self-service "forgot password" email flow.
-- **Local file storage only** — attachments are stored on local disk (`App_Data/Uploads`, or the `ams-uploads` Docker volume) rather than a cloud object store (e.g. S3/Azure Blob); this is fine for local/demo use but would need to change for a multi-instance production deployment.
+- **Local file storage only** — attachments are stored on local disk (`App_Data/Uploads`, or the `ams-uploads` Docker volume) rather than a cloud object store (e.g. S3/Azure Blob); this is fine for local/demo use but would need to change for a multi-instance production deployment. **On Render specifically, local disk storage is ephemeral across deploys/restarts**, so uploaded files should eventually move to a persistent disk or cloud object store for production use.
 - **No automated CI pipeline** — tests are run manually via `dotnet test`; the repository does not currently include a CI workflow (e.g. GitHub Actions).
 - **Single active enrollment per student** — the data model assumes a student belongs to one class/section at a time; it does not support a student being concurrently enrolled in multiple classes.
+- **Render free-tier cold starts** — if the backend is hosted on Render's free tier, the service may spin down after inactivity, causing the first request after idle time to be noticeably slower.

 ## Assignment Requirements Checklist